MMLANDMARKS: a Cross-View Instance-Level Benchmark for Geo-Spatial Understanding: Introduction

 \dname is US-only by design, as the National Agriculture Imagery Program (NAIP)~\cite{naip} is, to our knowledge, the only openly available source of high-resolution aerial imagery with sufficient geographic diversity to support large-scale multimodal geo-spatial research.
 Other open-access remote sensing resources are either low resolution or cover only small, fragmented regions of the world. ~\cref{fig:mml_fig1} shows some examples of landmarks, while ~\cref{fig:collection} illustrates the collection process.
-We leverage the ground-view index set from the Google Landmarks Dataset v2 (GLDv2), from which we remove all landmarks collected in \dname, leading to $714k$ ground images.
-We also collect a satellite index set with $100k$ images, and ensure that there is no overlap with the training set. \dname is made to push localization as a unified framework where models can be trained and applied to any downstream geo-spatial task.
+We build a challenging ground-view index set for the retrieval process from the Google Landmarks Dataset v2 (GLDv2)~\cite{gldv2}, from which we remove any overlap with \dname, leading to a gallery of $714k$ ground images.
+We also collect an aerial index set with $100k$ images, and ensure that there is no overlap with the training set. \dname is made to push localization as a unified framework where models can be trained and applied to any downstream geo-spatial task.
 But also to stimulate multimodal learning in a setting where all modalities are available for each instance in the dataset.
-To the best of our knowledge, \dname is the first dataset with complete one-to-one correspondence across four modalities.
-It is also the first fine-grained, continental-scale cross-view dataset with permissive licenses that enable the training and sharing of data and models.
+To the best of our knowledge, \dname is the first dataset with complete one-to-one landmark-level correspondence across four modalities.
+It is also the first fine-grained, continental-scale cross-view dataset with permissive licenses that enables training and sharing data and models.
 We summarize our main contributions as follows:

 \begin{itemize} \item \textbf{\dname dataset.} We collect a new dataset with complete pairwise correspondence across four modalities: ground-view, aerial-view, text information, and GPS coordinates.
 The dataset contains $329k$ ground and $197k$ aerial images from $18{,}557$ unique landmarks (see Sec. \ref{sec:dataset}). \item \textbf{Geo-spatial multitasking.} Unlike any other specialized geo-spatial datasets, \dname provides a unified framework for training and evaluating models across multiple tasks. \item \textbf{Benchmark evaluation.} We report the results of foundational and specialized models on various instance-level geo-spatial tasks and illustrate the potential of training with our dataset by implementing a simple baseline (see Sec. \ref{sec:experiments}). \end{itemize}